-Natacha DePaola Dean Perlstein Hall, Suite 224 10 W. 33rd St. Chicago, IL 60616 312.567.3009 engineering.iit.edu
+Kenneth T. Christensen Dean Perlstein Hall, Suite 224 10 W. 33rd St. Chicago, IL 60616 312.567.3009 iit.edu/engineering

 Armour College of Engineering traces its roots to Armour Institute, founded in 1892 to prepare students of all backgrounds for leadership roles-primarily as engineers-in a challenging industrial society.
 Armour College carries on that tradition of excellence in engineering education and research.